 #op_re_act_tech: Where Lyon and a team of volunteer developers collaborate on system improvements and, when a Zapier Slack integration bot alerts them to a bug, on technical fixes

-In these Slack channels, teams of volunteers have a direct line to all the data and support they might need while providing aid.
-That information is organized and securely self-contained, so no one misses a key update or risks accidentally forwarding internal messages.
+In these Slack channels, teams of volunteers have a direct line to all the data and support that they might need while providing aid.
+That information is organised and securely self-contained, so no one misses a key update or risks accidentally forwarding internal messages.

 Maintaining quick communication and engagement with emoji in Slack

 Those best practices include how to leverage a custom emoji reaction vocabulary that, Lyon says, provides quick and simple communication and engagement, even when volunteers are under stress.
-“Using emojis is something that doesn’t come naturally to some of our staff or volunteers, but the ability to give a thumbs-up or add a ‘done’ stamp to a message saves so much time,” he says.
+‘Using emoji is something that doesn’t come naturally to some of our staff or volunteers, but the ability to give a thumbs-up or add a “done” stamp to a message saves so much time,’ he says.

-Enabling bots in the organization’s main Slack workspace helps reduce workloads for core staff and volunteers by offering up-to-date information efficiently.
+Enabling bots in the organisation’s main Slack workspace helps to reduce workloads for core staff and volunteers by offering up-to-date information efficiently.
 Various channels are automatically alerted when:

 - GDACS registers a quick-onset disaster anywhere in the world

-- A large donation is made through RE:ACT’s website, allowing the fundraising team to send a personalized thank-you note
+- A large donation is made through RE:ACT’s website, allowing the fundraising team to send a personalised thank-you note

-- Zapier encounters a technical error importing new volunteers into marketing platform
+- Zapier encounters a technical error importing new volunteers into the marketing platform

 - Mailchimp, allowing the IT team to respond rapidly